 - Click Save.

-- If an API permission named User.Read under Microsoft Graph is already present, this can be removed.
-The Microsoft Graph API is not applicable to this project type and is not used.
+If an API permission is named User.Read under Microsoft Graph is already present, this can be removed.
+The Microsoft Graph API does not apply to this project type and is not used. - Click Add a Permission.

 - Check the box under EWS for EWS.AccessAsUser.All.